Sometimes you simply need a great document holder for a faster and more efficient typing job.

 You can even attach it at the top of your small monitor for a better viewing angle.

-The spring clamp is lined with rubber so your monitor won’t get damaged, and it’s a great not only for big documents, but also sticky notes, or business cards.
+The spring clamp is lined with rubber so your monitor won’t get damaged, and it’s great not only for big documents, but also sticky notes, or business cards.

 This is a clever product with a classy all-black slick industrial design.
 It does all the regular things you’d expect – holding your papers in place and enabling you to see them from a better angle.